 There’s another messaging service called WhatsApp that is basically the same thing – poorly designed, free over wi-fi, stupid name, popular with children and wide-eyed halfwits – but only slightly more secure.

 WhatsApp has 600 million users and was purchased by Facebook.
 So even if you’re avoiding giving your personal data to Facebook, they’ll get it eventually.
-They paid for $19 billion (way more than the GDP of Iceland) to acquire the app and improve the service for the users.
-Just kidding, they paid that money for personal data about those 600 million people so they can dump it into their marketing algorithms and figure out what you want to buy before you’ve even thought about it.
+They paid $19 billion (way more than the GDP of Iceland) to acquire the app and improve the service for the users.
+Just kidding, they paid that money to get personal data about those 600 million people so they can dump it into their marketing algorithms and figure out what you want to buy before you’ve even thought about it.

 The good news is, that if you’re like me and you didn’t know what Kik was before you read this, you probably hang out with people who are reasonable and not petty or obsessive.
 You enjoy quality products and pleasant user experiences.
 And you have better things to do than sit on the edge of your seat and wonder why someone hasn’t texted you back when they clearly read your message three minutes ago.
 Goddammit!